WWO At a Glance: Transforming the Lives

 BULGARIA • ETHIOPIA • HAITI • SERBIA • VIETNAM

-1,000 children benefitting from social work and support groups and Family Resource Centers in Vietnam
+1,799 children and their caregivers benefitting from social work and support groups at Family Resource Centers in Vietnam

-850 children participating in camp and camp follow-up in Ethiopia, Haiti and Vietnam
+352 children living with HIV participating in camp and camp follow-up in Ethiopia, Haiti and Vietnam

-432 attending the WWO Academy, grades k-5, in Ethiopia
+576 students attending the WWO Academy, grades K-7, in Ethiopia